 Most of the Avast users know this story.
 When you need to turn on your computer and want to just quickly check something online.
 But what happens, Avast antivirus starts downloading the latest virus database update on background and everything seems to take ‘ages’.
 This can also happen when you are playing your favorite game and every FPS (frame per second) counts.
 Luckily there is a simple way how to disable these ‘startup’ updates and increase the performance of your computer after startup.

-2.1 Open the main program interface and go to settings (cog wheel icon in the top-right corner of Avast user interface).
+2.1 Open the main program interface and go to settings (last item in the left menu).
 There look for section ‘Update‘ and expand ‘Settings‘ in ‘VIRUS DEFINITIONS‘ tab.
 There are settings of how would you like your Avast to download the virus definitions – a) automatically; b) ask when available; c) manually.

 2.2 By default option a) is selected which is causing the inconvenient background updates.
 So we suggest to choose option b) and have full control over when the update will be downloaded.
 You can keep streaming updates enabled, as they are very small and doesn’t slow your computer at all.